What are Rich Snippets and How to Get Them?

 How to get rich snippets for ecommerce stores

-Rich snippets for ecommerce websites require going beyond the basic schema markup implementations.
-The most useful rich snippets for online shops include Product, Offer, Aggregate Rating, Sitelinks, Search Box, Reviews, Breadcrumbs, Prices, Shipping, and Stock statuses.
+Rich snippet types for ecommerce websites require going beyond the basic schema markup implementations.
+The most useful rich snippets for online shops include the ones we mentioned earlier, including Product snippets with detailed product information, Ratings and Reviews, Prices, Shipping, Offer Availability, Location, etc.

 Adding rich snippet markup for Shopify stores